maning/learnosm/_posts/en/lgu1/0200-12-22-josm-plugins.md

 extra tools that allow you to complete specific tasks in the software.
 You have already installed several plugins if you have been following these tutorials.
-In the preceding chapter, you installed a plugin that allows you to use Walking Papers.
+In the preceding chapter, you installed a plugin that allows you to use Field Papers.
 There are many different plugins available in JOSM and we will cover some of the most useful ones in this chapter.